 The school rules and any information on bullying are communicated to students in pupil friendly, ageappropriate, visual formats.
 For example, highly colored and clear posters, containing the key messages regarding bullying, are displayed around the school.
-The policy content (definition, types, and impacts) is explicitly taught to students at least once per year E.g. during Friendship Week or on an Anti-Bullying focus day.
-The school rules/expectations of students are clearly written and individually explained in the school journal.
+The policy content (definition, types, and impacts) is explicitly taught to students at least once per year students are clearly written and individually explained in the school journal.